mikeizbicki/ucr-cs100/textbook/assignment-help/output-formatting-in-c++/README.md

 ```
 This code outputs "Hello World!" with yellow font and red highlighting.

 The important part is `\033[41;33m`.
 This is how ANSI codes are formatted.
 First, `\033[` must always start your ANSI code.
 Next comes a list of numbers separated by semicolons.
 In this case, 41 and 33 mean red highlighting and yellow font.
-This list is the fun part.
-You can implement any of the ANSI formatting options by simply inserting the corresponding numbers into it.
+You can implement any of the ANSI formatting options by simply inserting specific numbers in the ANSI code.
 In this example, only two options are used, but you can add as many as you want.
 Finally, `m` ends the ANSI code.
 After the ANSI code, everything prints according to the new formatting until a new ANSI code is encountered.

 Font color can be set using codes 30 - 37.
 Highlighting can be set using codes 40 - 47.
 Other formatting options, such as underlining, bolding, etc. each have a corresponding number that can be added to the list.
 For a full list, check out this [table](http://ascii-table.com/ansi-escape-sequences.php).